Reizeron/High-Rock-Zero/content/Books/Mystery of Talara.md

 ### Part II
 She felt nothing, darkness enveloping her body and mind.
 Pain surged through her leg and with that sensation, a great feeling of cold washed over her.
 She opened her eyes and saw that she was drowning.

 Her left leg would not move at all, but using her right one and her arms, she pulled herself up toward the moons above.
 It was long way through the swirling currents that wrenched back at her.
 At last she broke the surface and sucked in the cold night air.
-She was still close to the ==rocky shoreline== of the capitol city of the kingdom of Camlorn, but the water had carried her quite a ways from the point where she fell at Cavilstyr Rock.
+She was still close to the rocky shoreline of the capitol city of the kingdom of Camlorn, but the water had carried her quite a ways from the point where she fell at Cavilstyr Rock.

 Not fell, she thought, correcting herself.
 She had been pushed.